Table of content

 Examples of conversion:

 The list goes on.
 To summarize, conversions aren’t just doing sales or something directly related to it, but rather they are KPIs that are relevant for your industry and business model.
+For instance, retail businesses have very different goals than people selling online courses.

 Conversion count means the number of times an action has happened.
 However, it’s more important to focus on the conversion rate than on conversion count, because starting only at the conversion count might trick you.